About

 - At a campaign event in Georgia days before the Capitol attack, Cruz asked supporters, “Are they going to try to steal?
 Yes, but I’ll tell you what we’re going to do.
 We’re going to win by a big enough margin.
 Ain’t nobody stealing the state of Georgia.”

 - After President Biden’s inauguration, Cruz continued to peddle the lie that the election had been stolen.
 He brought up the idea of fraud frequently to justify opposing the Voting Rights Act that Democrats were working to pass.
 For example, on Dec.
 16, 2021, Cruz tweeted that “Democrats have decided that voter fraud is good for them politically.”
-Attached was a clip from his recent appearance on Fox’s Kudlow, where he argued in favor of voter identification laws that keep many eligible citizens from voting and adversely impact poor and minority voters in particular.
+Attached was a clip from a recent appearance on Fox’s Kudlow where he argued in favor of voter identification laws that keep many eligible citizens from voting and adversely impact poor and minority voters in particular.

 - Cruz has made a variety of statements that continue to call into question the results of the 2020 election, has supported voting restriction laws enacted by Republican state legislatures around the country, and voted against the 2021 Freedom to Vote Act.